theJYC/react-explained/State.md

 # State

 *tl;dr: State is mutable data that is managed within a component.
-State can be mutated by the `setState()` method, which can either be passed in an object parameter or a functional parameter whereby the latter can make reference to the previous version of state.*
+State can be mutated by the `setState()` method \[0\], which can pass in an object parameter or a functional parameter (whereby the latter can make reference to the previous version of state).*

 State is simply data that a component maintains.